wlc714/UTC-5440-Assignment_2/README.md

 - Total Combinations: 64 (2×2×2×2×2×2)

 ### Accuracy Expectations
 - MLPs are not best suited for images.
-As noted in the instructions that anything about 20% is considered passing for this assignment
+As noted in the instructions, anything about 20% is considered passing for this assignment

 ----
 # Setup Instructions